loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-5-release-notes.md

 [**Calculator:**](https://help.loginom.ru/userguide/processors/transformation/calc/) if *Null* was the first argument to be moved to *DateTimeToStr* function, the error occurred in the function, and calculation of the expression in which the function was used was stopped, and error message was written in the log.
 Now, in such case, *DateTimeToStr* function returns *Null* (#7969).

-[**Binning:**](https://help.loginom.ru/userguide/processors/preprocessing/quantization.html) if the binning bin count was set by means of the control variable, and there was an unused column before the column mapped with the variable, the variable mapping was cancelled when saving and repeated opening of the package (#5163, #6281).
+[**Binning:**](https://help.loginom.ru/userguide/processors/preprocessing/quantization.html) if the binning bin count was set by means of the control variable, and there was an unused column before the column mapped with the variable, the variable mapping was reset when saving and repeated opening of the package (#5163, #6281).

 **Binning:** if upon the method settings change (for example, bin count), the bitness configuration displayed in the numerical table was changed, the earlier defined method settings were reset (#7848).